Table of Contents

-Cryptography is a computer algorithm-based technique used to protect data and information, ensuring that only the intended recipient(s), entity, or destination can access the content of the message.
-This is achieved by disguising information or messages using rule-based mathematical algorithms to make them unreadable across various communication channels.
+Cryptography is a technique based on computer algorithms that protects data and information.
+It ensures that only the intended recipient(s) can access the content of a message.
+Cryptography achieves this by converting information or messages into an unreadable format using mathematical algorithms, making them secure across various communication channels.

-- Confidentiality — It protects the confidentiality of private messages from unauthorized access.
-Confidentiality strengthens the privacy of information and data.
+- Confidentiality — This standard safeguards the privacy of private messages by preventing unauthorized access.

-- Data Integrity — Data, information, or messages sent cannot be altered during transit or storage.
+- Data Integrity — It ensures that no one can alter the data, information, or messages during transit or storage.

-- Non-repudiation — Since the encrypting leaves a digital signature on the message, the sender cannot deny sending it.
+- Non-repudiation — The encryption process attaches a digital signature to the message, making it impossible for the sender to deny sending it.

-- Authentification — Cryptography allows the sender and receiver to verify each other’s identity, simultaneously proving the message’s origin and destination.
+- Authentication — Cryptography enables the sender and receiver to confirm each other’s identity, verifying the message’s origin and destination.

-There are two types of cryptography: symmetric and asymmetric.
-Symmetric uses a single key, while asymmetric uses two keys, making it more secure.
-Most blockchains use asymmetric-key cryptography, also known as public-key cryptography.
-Asymmetric cryptography involves a public key and a private key, and there is a permanent connection between these keys.
+Cryptography comes in two types: symmetric and asymmetric.
+Symmetric cryptography uses a single key, while asymmetric cryptography uses two keys, making it more secure.
+Most blockchains employ asymmetric-key cryptography, which people also know as public-key cryptography.
+Asymmetric cryptography uses a public key and a private key, which are permanently linked.

-The public key can be shared, but the owner should keep the private key private to prevent unauthorized access to encrypted data.
-Sharing one’s private key can result in a loss of funds in cryptocurrency transactions (e.g., Bitcoin, Ethereum, etc.).
-To better understand this concept, think of the public key as your email address and the private key as the password to access your email.
-Your email address (public key) can be used to send messages to you and share documents, and you can also use it to receive funds on platforms like PayPal, Binance, and TransferWise.
+You can share the public key, but you must keep the private key secret to prevent unauthorized access to encrypted data.
+Sharing your private key can lead to losing funds in cryptocurrency transactions (e.g., Bitcoin, Ethereum).
+Think of the public key as your email address and the private key as the password to your email.
+You can use your email address (public key) to send messages and receive funds on platforms like PayPal, Binance, and TransferWise.

-However, just as sharing your email password can be dangerous, sharing your private key can also have severe consequences.
-Strangers could access your personal information and digital identity, potentially leading to fraud.
-While public and private keys are more complex and secure than email technology, the email illustration provides a useful analogy.
-In summary, a public key is meant for public use, while a private key should remain confidential and used only by the owner.
+However, sharing your email password is risky, and the same goes for sharing your private key.
+Strangers could gain access to your personal information and digital identity, which could lead to fraud.
+While public and private keys are more complex and secure than email, this analogy helps in understanding the concept.
+In summary, you should use a public key publicly, while a private key should remain confidential.

-Cryptocurrency is a prominent example of how public-key cryptography is used.
-Cryptocurrencies enable the sending and receiving of funds without the need for third-party verification, like banks.
-To receive cryptocurrency, you share your wallet address which is made possible through your public key.
-The sender forwards the fund (coin) to your address, but you access it with your private key, which is paired with your public key.
+Cryptocurrency is a prime example of public-key cryptography in action.
+Cryptocurrencies allow you to send and receive funds without third-party verification, like banks.
+To receive cryptocurrency, you share your wallet address, which is linked to your public key.
+The sender sends the funds to your address, and you need your private key to access them.
 It’s crucial to protect your private key because anyone with access to it can access any cryptocurrency associated with it.

-Private keys consist of a long string of letters and numbers, so there is a high risk of transcribing errors when using them to sign transactions digitally.
-To combat this issue, many wallets use seed phrases instead of private keys.
+Private keys are long strings of letters and numbers, making them prone to transcription errors when used for digitally signing transactions.
+To address this issue, many wallets employ seed phrases as an alternative to private keys.
 Seed phrases are secret recovery phrases or mnemonic seeds that consist of 12 to 24 words derived from the BIP 39 standard word list.
-They do not replace your private keys, but they make managing them easier by reducing the risk of error when using them.
-When seed phrases are entered correctly, the wallet platform uses your private key to digitally sign off a transaction, just like signing a transaction directly with your private key.
-The seed phrase isn’t the same for all wallets, but it’s often easier to remember or store a long string of words than a long string of letters and numbers (private key).
+They simplify the management of private keys by reducing the risk of errors.
+When you enter the seed phrase correctly, the wallet uses your private key to digitally sign the transaction, just like if you were using the private key directly.
+Seed phrases vary among wallets, but they are often easier to remember or store compared to a long string of letters and numbers (private key).

-Cryptocurrency transactions are secured through advanced cryptography, blockchain and encrypted using cryptographic hash functions that generate hash values.
-These cutting-edge technologies ensure the blockchain ecosystem is secure, reliable, and impenetrable.
-The decentralized network is incredibly resistant to infiltration by bad actors, who would need massive computational power and many attempts to break through.
+Cryptography empowers blockchain and cryptocurrency transactions with security through cryptographic hash functions, creating hash values.
+This combination of cutting-edge technology ensures that the blockchain ecosystem is secure, reliable, and impenetrable.
+For malicious actors to breach this decentralized network, they would need an astronomical amount of computational power and countless attempts.
 Beyond the blockchain world, cryptography is also finding use in other fields, such as digital rights management, e-commerce, information security, and military and intelligence.
 With its numerous benefits, cryptography is quickly becoming an essential for ensuring secure transactions and protecting sensitive data.

 Blockchain is the future, and it is impressive to see Identity.com contributing to this desired future through the Solana ecosystem and other Web3 projects.
 Also, as a member of the World Wide Web Consortium (W3C), the standards body for the World Wide Web.